jjoycehu/manuscript/figures/README.md

 # Table of content
-Results to plot are in the `data/` folder.
+Saved results to plot are in the `data/` folder.

 * `cellref agreenebt okits-R2.ipynb`: Figure 3A,B,C
 * `cellref cell accuracy barplot-R2.ipynb`: Figure 3D